top of page

 Lanterns soon found their way into every one of my Hoi An paintings, (whether I could actually see any or not).

-As night settles, the colours are amped up.
-Little paper lanterns float delicately, amidst the flotsam of tourist flotillas paddling up and down stream.
-Multi-coloured reflections jostle with the luminous pink lifejackets tourists are obliged to wear.
-The brightly painted boats complete the cacophony of colour.
+As night settles, the colours amp up.
+Little paper lanterns float delicately amidst the flotsam of tourist flotillas paddling down stream.
+Multi-coloured reflections jostle with the embarrassingly fluorescent pink lifejackets tourists are obliged to wear, while brightly painted long boats complete the cacophony of colour.

-Setting up on the riverbank to commit it to paint, I found a convenient mooring bollard made an impromptu table.
-As dusk came, an enterprising man arrived on his cargo bike, placed chairs around all the remaining bollard tables and sold drinks with a prime river view from his bike.
-He did good business out of me as I worked long into the colourful night, spurred on by a cool Saigon beer or two.
+Setting up on the riverbank to commit the view to paint, a convenient mooring bollard made an impromptu table.
+As dusk descended and things hotted up, an enterprising man arrived on his cargo bike, placed chairs around all the remaining bollard 'tables' and sold cold drinks with a cool river view.
+He got good business out of me as I worked long into the colourful night, spurred on by an inspiring Saigon beer, or two.

 Hoi An 2139 composite.jpg

-Another of Hoi An’s things is tailoring.
+Another of Hội An’s things is tailoring.
 You can get anything made to measure in about 48 hours.
-Although it looked to me that styling had barely moved on since Yaly Couture made my cream linen ‘Man from Del Monte’ suit in the 90s.
-If you fancy the idea, bring a favourite jacket, pants or dress with you.
+Although styling has barely moved on since Yaly Couture made my cream linen ‘Man from Del Monte’ suit in the 1990s.
+They still had me and my measurements on file, albeit my sizing has experienced a bit of inflation over the years!
+Maybe pack your favourite jacket, pants or dress.
 One thing the Vietnamese do exceedingly well is copy.

 Hoi An 2078 paralax sorted.jpg